-Sash cord: Rope or chain in double-hung windows, which attaches the sash to the counter balance.
+Sash cord: A rope or chain in double-hung windows that attaches the sash to the counter balance.

-Sash lift: Protruding or recessed handle on the inside bottom rail of the lower sash on a double or single-hung window.
+Sash lift: A protruding or recessed handle on the inside bottom rail of the lower sash on a double or single-hung window.

 Sash weights: Concealed cast-iron weights used to counterbalance the sash of older double-hung windows.

 Self-cleaning glass: Glass that features a coating that uses the sun’s UV rays to break down organic dirt through what is called a photo catalytic effect.
 The coating also provides a hydrophilic effect, which reduces the surface tension of water to cause it to sheet down the surface easily and wash away dirt.
 There are several types of coated glass products that perform similarly.

 Shading coefficient (SC): A measure of a window’s ability to transmit solar heat, relative to that ability for 1/8-inch clear glass.
 The lower a unit’s shading coefficient, the less solar heat it transmits, and the greater it shading ability.
 It is being phased out in favor of the solar heat gain coefficient (SHGC).

 Sheet glass: A transparent, flat glass found in older windows, now largely replaced by float glass.

 Sidelites: Narrow fixed units mulled or joined to operating door units to give a more open appearance.

 Sill: The mail horizontal member forming the bottom of the frame of a window or door.